Karen Silkwood: Death

 Silkwood's car contained none of the documents she had been holding in the meeting at the Hub Cafe.
 The Oklahoma state trooper at the crash site remembers that he found one or two tablets of the sedative methaqualone (Quaalude) in the car, and what he believed were two marijuana joints.
 The coroner found 0.35 milligrams of methaqualone in her blood—"a therapeutic dose is .25 mg, a toxic dose, .50 mg."
 The Oklahoma Highway Patrol report concluded that she fell asleep at the wheel and died as a result of an accident.

 The OCAW hired a crash investigator, A. O. Pipkin Jr., to examine the car and the scene of the crash.
 Based on his examination, Silkwood had not fallen asleep while driving: "The steering wheel was bent back on the sides, proving she'd been wide awake and hanging on tight as she tried to maintain control."
 In support of his notion that she was awake, he added two other observations.
 The first was the anomalous fact that her car had veered from the right lane to the left shoulder:

 "In most one-vehicle accidents where the driver has gone to sleep, or because of impaired abilities," Pipkin noted, "the vehicle has always gone off to the right because of the contour of the road, namely the crown."
 The second thing Pipkin reported was that the Honda tracks in the grass showed the car did not drift, but was actually out of control before it left the highway.
 "The only way that this car could have been put in that attitude," he wrote, "was either an impact by an unknown vehicle or a combination of an impact by an unknown vehicle and driver over-reaction and subsequent loss of control."

 But most significantly, Pipkin found damage to the rear of the vehicle which, according to her friends, had not been present before.
 As the crash was entirely a head-on, front-end collision, it didn't explain the fresh dents on the left rear fender and the bumper above it.
 A microscopic analysis of the rear of the car revealed paint chips that could have come only from impact by another vehicle.
+Other possible explanations of the reported dents on the back of the car include: Karen Silkwood claiming to have driven off the road on October 31, 1974, with the rear of her car crashed into a fence post in a drainage ditch, and damage done by the tow truck drivers retrieving the car from the November 13 accident.